Scorpion Express: Advertising

-During the resort's annual February Half-Term event - African Adventures - advertising for the ride was placed on large billboards at the zoo entrance and on the back of the gate maps.
-At the same time a mini site for the ride was launched on the parks website, which showed the concept art for the attraction among other details.
-During this time it was also announced that the ride would feature fire, water and smoke effects, as well as an animated scorpion.
+During the resort's annual February Half-Term event – African Adventures – advertising for the ride was placed on large billboards at the zoo entrance and on the back of the gate maps.
+At the same time a mini site for the ride was launched on the park's website, which showed the concept art for the attraction among other details.
+During this time, it was also announced that the ride would feature fire, water and smoke effects, as well as an animated scorpion.

 Days after the ride's soft opening, adverts for the attraction were broadcast across British television.
 Several other media stunts including newspaper articles about the ride appeared at this time.
-None of the footage used in the Scorpion Express TV adverts was from the actual ride, instead shots of a bigger (but similarly themed) family coaster at Heide Park, and computer generated clips, were used to advertise the ride.
+None of the footage used in the Scorpion Express TV adverts was from the actual ride, instead shots of a bigger (but similarly themed) family coaster at Heide Park, and computer-generated clips, were used to advertise the ride.

 Scorpion Express received mixed response since its launch in 2014, largely to do with its minimal theme featured compared to how the ride was originally designed.
-However it remained a popular family attraction as it had since opening in 1987.
+However, it remained a popular family attraction as it had since opening in 1987.

+Fire and closure

+Scorpion Express closed indefinitely following an incident in July 2022.
+Whilst no official announcements were made by the park confirming any details about the incident, reports about the ride indicate that a fire broke out on the ride vehicle, damaging it.
+Despite a glimmer of hope for a reopening in early 2023, the ride did not reopen.

+As of June 2024, even though the ride no longer appears on any maps or other promotional material for the park, the 'Ride Availability' page of the official website continued to list Scorpion Express as 'Closed until further notice'.

+The Permanent Closure Announcement

+In September 2024, two new projects were introduced: Project Refresh and Project Play.
+Project Refresh is set to replace Wild Asia, while Project Play will take over Mexicana, resulting in the permanent closure of the Scorpion Express.
+However, Rattlesnake will remain operational and is expected to be relocated to either Forbidden Kingdom or Adventure Point, meaning that the ride will not return to its original location.